aliemteam/aliemcards/cards/ultrasound-measurements/card.md

 ***Structures should be measured by assessing the luminal diameter of the structure, which is inner-to-inner wall except for:***

 1. **Aorta** - which requires taking any thrombus or plaque into account
-2. **Biparietal diameter of fetus** - which is measured outer to inner wall of the skull.
+2. **Biparietal diameter of fetus** - which is measured outer to inner wall of the skull